 Our Compensation Committee consists of Mr. Sansbury, who serves as chair of the committee, and Mr. Gage.
-Each of the members of our Compensation Committee meets the independence requirements under the NASDAQ listing standards, qualifying as an "outside director" in accordance with Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), and as a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
+Each of the members of our Compensation Committee is an independent director under the NASDAQ listing standards, qualifies as an "outside director" in accordance with Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.